AECP-ETHZ/FARMIND/README.md

 ### Program Overview and Requirements
 The initial conditions of the agents with all parameters need to be specified in the /data/ directory before starting the model.
 The /test_data/ folder contains example initialization files.

-For the complete system documentation download the [documentation] (../blob/tree/master/documentation).
+The complete system documentation is available in the documentation folder.

 ### Library Installation in Eclipse
 Required libraries: